Malcolm Slaney

 I've also been working with William

-from Yahoo's media group to better understand how to deliver
+White from Yahoo's media group to better understand

 of people's musical interests, studied item-to-item